-This morning we drive to Pucón where we visit the private gardens of Hotel Antumalal.
+On arrival in Pucon we visit the private gardens of Hotel Antumalal.
 Designed by the Chilean architect Jorge Elton in the 40s, and influenced by the Bauhaus style, it is considered one of the most famous hotels of the Lakes District.
 It hosted Queen Elizabeth on her tour of Chile in 1968.
 The gardens, spread over 5 hectares, offer panoramic views of Lake Villarrica and include five waterfalls with natural volcanic rock pools, a vegetable garden and an array of native vegetation.
+(Overnight Pucón) BL